Kensington substation upgrade

 Oversized transport to site

 The main part of the substation upgrade is replacing the existing transformers that have reached the end of their lifespan.
 Northpower’s Network team have taken the opportunity to improve upon the current network, by sourcing two purpose-built 110/33kV three phase 100MVA transformers from Elsewedy Electric in Indonesia.
-These will double the capacity of the substation while providing improved security of supply.
+These purpose-built transformers are designed to operate more quietly in the residential area while doubling the substation’s capacity and provide improved security of supply.

 Months of planning was involved in getting these huge specialised transformers to site.
-On arrival at the Northland Port, the transformers were loaded onto an oversized transport truck by a shipping crane.
+On arrival at the Northland Port in October 2024, the transformers were loaded onto an oversized transport truck by a shipping crane.
 After a two-hour journey to site, the transformers were moved by a series of constructed gantries onto a temporary pad, for partial assembly while new foundations are being built.

 Working together and minimising the impact